inspark/inspark-docker/README.md

 - `<Host ip>` - ip address of the host where the **Inspark Platform instance(IPI)** is located, to which we will add the controller.

 At this point **controller emulator** is fully setup and ready to be use in **IPI**!

-## Configuration file import
-Now is the time to import our **configuration file** wich contains pre-config **Objects**, **Categories** and **Devices**, for this specific test case.
-However in a future production cases you can also make configuration for you instance, in sake of backup for example.

-The process of import is simple and quick:
-1. Search up word "Import" in searchbar from up-left corner menu
-2. In the open window click `Import` button
-3. Then click `+ Select data files`
-4. From open window find and choose your downloaded config file (*./Inspark-docker/configuration.zip*), and then select `Upload data`, that's it.

-Now then you imported a config, test elements will apear in your instacnce, and you can see them on "Objects" or "Devices" sections for example.